david-c14/SubmarineFree/manual/VM.md

 An attenuator circuit is applied to the input signal, before the meter.
 So that by applying an attenuation, the signal range to be metered can be adjusted.
 Applying a 4x attenuation to the input, will allow signals of 4 times the voltage to be measured.

+For a sinusoidal bipolar wave with a peak of 5V, the RMS is approximately 3.5V.
+So selecting an attenuation of 3.5 and a load of 1000Ω will measure roughly 0dbVU.
+Most audio waveforms have more power than a pure sine wave.

 ## Inputs

 The VM-102 and VM-202 meters will accept a two-channel polyphonic input.
 The VM-202 has two inputs, and if the second input is connected, the lower meter will display measure the second input.
 When only the first input is connected, the lower meter is connected to the second channel of the first (polyphonic) input.